For the college’s coronavirus updates, please visit cpcc.edu/coronavirus.

 Amigo Portable Magnifier – This slim, light, and portable magnifier enables people with low vision to see objects on the go.
 The battery-operated system incorporates a 6.5" viewing screen with tilting capabilities for optimal viewing.

-Assistive Listening Devices (ALDs) – A device composed of a microphone, transmitter component, receiver, and an earmold.
+Assistive Listening Devices – This system is composed of a microphone, transmitter component, receiver, and an earmold.
 This system amplifies only the sound source picked up by the microphone.
-ALDs are used by people with all degrees of hearing loss, from mild to profound.
+Assistive learning devices are used by people with all degrees of hearing loss, from mild to profound.

-CPCC's Assistive Technology (AT) hardware can be loaned to students who are registered with Disability Services.
-All AT equipment is in limited supply.
-All equipment must be returned at the end of the semester.
-Please contact your Disability Counselor to request assistive technology accommodation(s) at CPCC.
+Central Piedmont's assistive technology hardware can be loaned to students who are registered with Disability Services.
+All assistive technology equipment is in limited supply and must be returned at the end of the semester.
+Please contact your disability counselor to request assistive technology accommodation(s) at Central Piedmont.

 Free Assistive Technology